sorinboia/nginx-experience-aws/guide/6controller.md

 Login to the Nginx Controller web UI, click the "N" button on the upper left side and go to "Instances".
 You will see listed the microgateway we just deployed.
 If it is not there wait 2 minutes, it takes a little bit of time for the instance to register.

-Lets get the IP/fqdn of the microgateway service we just published, we will use it later on within our config.
+Lets get the EXTERNAL-IP of the microgateway service we just published, we will use it later on within our config.
 <pre>
 Command:
 kubectl get svc microgateway